To help make your visit as safe and enjoyable as possible, please read the following information before visiting.

 Personal protection and face coverings

-Please note that all staff and volunteers will be wearing face coverings.
+Please note that staff and volunteers will be wearing face coverings except in exceptional circumstances.

 Hand sanitiser will be available for use by visitors at the front door, and in the toilets.
 Should you require further usage please speak to a volunteer and they will assist you.